Top

 • Implied Consent – If officers decide to arrest you based on the evidence that they’ve collected, they will read you the Georgia implied consent law and ask you if you’ll submit to chemical testing.
 If you refuse, your license may be suspended, and your refusal may be used against you in court.
 Likewise, if you submit to the test, your results are admissible in court.
 The officers must read the language of the statute exactly and do it at the appropriate time.
 Our attorneys will review the evidence and make sure it was done according to the law.

-DUI Defense Attorney in Marietta & Cobb County
+Contact Our DUI Defense Attorney in Cobb County Today

 If you’ve been arrested for DUI in Cobb County, you’re not alone.
 The state of Georgia consistently arrests over 20,000 individuals for drunk driving every year.
 The DUI attorneys at Smith, Schnatmeier, Dettmering & Kilgo, LLP, have successfully defended hundreds of clients against criminal charges, like DUI.